divolte/divolte-collector/README.md

 Testing
 -------

-Some parts of the server are covered by automated tests.
-These can be executed with:
+Unit tests can be executed with:

     % ./gradlew test